 Will Price, an individual, filed actions in the U.S. District Court for the District of Kansas for damages against a number of companies, including the Company, alleging mis-measurement of natural gas volumes and Btu content, resulting in lower royalties to mineral interest owners.
 On September 19, 2009, the Court denied plaintiffs' request for class certification.
 Plaintiffs have filed a motion for reconsideration, which the Court denied on March 31, 2010.
 The Company believes that its measurement practices conformed to the terms of its FERC natural gas tariffs, which were filed with and approved by FERC.
-As a result, the Company believes that it has meritorious defenses to the Will Price lawsuit (including FERC-related affirmative defenses, such as the filed rate/tariff doctrine, the pri mary/exclusive jurisdiction of FERC, and the defense that the Company complied with the terms of its tariffs) and will continue to vigorously defend the case.
+As a result, the Company believes that it has meritorious defenses to the Will Price lawsuit (including FERC-related affirmative defenses, such as the filed rate/tariff doctrine, the primary/exclusive jurisdiction of FERC, and the defense that the Company complied with the terms of its tariffs).
+In the event that Plaintiffs refuse Panhandle's pending request for voluntary dismissal, Panhandle will continue to vigorously defend the case.
 The Company does not believe the outcome of the Will Price litigation will have a material adverse effect on its consolidated financial position, results of operations or cash flows.

 The East End Project involved the installation of a total of approximately 31 miles of pipeline in and around Tuscola, Illinois, Montezuma, Indiana and Zionsville, Indiana.
 Construction began in 2007 and was completed in the second quarter of 2008.
 PEPL is seeking recovery of each contractor's share of approximately \$50 million of cost overruns from the construction contractor, an inspection contractor and the construction management contractor for improper welding, inspection and construction management of the East End Project.
 Certain of the contractors have filed counterclaims against PEPL for alleged underpayments of approximately \$18 million.
 The matter is pending in state court in Harris County, Texas.
-The trial date is currently set for the first quarter of 2011. [] 60;The Company does not believe the outcome of this case will have a material adverse effect on its consolidated financial position, results of operations or cash flows.
+The trial date is currently set for May 2011.
+However, the Company has requested a stay of the trial based on issues submitted to the Court of Appeals.
+The Company does not believe the outcome of this case will have a material adverse effect on its consolidated financial position, results of operations or cash flows.

 Environmental Matters.
-The Company's operations are subject to federal, state and local laws and regulations regarding water quality, hazardous and solid waste management, air quality control and other environmental matters.
-These laws and regulations require the Company to conduct its operations in a specified manner and to obtain and comply with a wide variety of environmental registrations, licenses, permits, inspections and other approvals.
-Failure to comply with environmental requirements may expose the Company to significant fines, penalties and/or interruptions in operations.
-The Company's environmental policies and procedures are designed to achieve compliance with such laws and regulations. [] 0;These evolving laws and regulations and claims for damages to property, employees, other persons and the environment resulting from current or past operations may result in significant expenditures and liabilities in the future.
+The Company's operations are subject to federal, state and local laws, rules and regulations regarding water quality, hazardous and solid waste management, air quality control and other environmental matters.
+These laws, rules and regulations require the Company to conduct its operations in a specified manner and to obtain and comply with a wide variety of environmental registrations, licenses, permits, inspections and other approvals.
+Failure to comply with applicable environmental laws, rules and regulations may expose the Company to significant fines, penalties and/or interruptions in operations.
+The Company's environmental policies and procedures are designed to achieve compliance with such applicable laws and regulations.
+These evolving laws and regulations and claims for damages to property, employees, other persons and the environment resulting from current or past operations may result in significant expenditures and liabilities in the future.
 The Company engages in a process of updating and revising its procedures for the ongoing evaluation of its operations to identify potential environmental exposures and enhance compliance with regulatory requirements.